-Name Description workgroup Windows workgroup or Domain netbios name NetBIOS name by which a Samba server is known.
-By default it is the same as the first part of the Unix host name. printing Identifies the printing system.
-One of plp, lprng or cups wins support yes if this server should be a wins server, no otherwise. wins server the IP address of the Wins server (only set this if wins support is no).
+Name Description workgroup Windows workgroup or Domain NetBIOS name NetBIOS name by which a Samba server is known.
+By default it is the same as the first part of the Unix host name. wins support yes if this server should be a wins server, no otherwise. wins server the IP address of the Wins server (only set this if wins support is no). map to guest set this to Bad User to allow all users (even not logged in) to browse.